Low-level software tools

 If *no* SPIDR4 Controller address is provided,

-only meta-information about the item is displayed.
+only meta-info about the item is displayed.

-Examples with tpx4item
+Examples using tpx4item

 Below find some examples of tpx4item tool usage, all with option “-c 2”, meaning a SPIDR4 Controller at IP address 192.16.192.232 is addressed.